Spoilers for all Digimon Adventure entries preceding this one, particularly Digimon Adventure tri., will be left unmarked. You Have Been Warned.

 - Growing Up Sucks: The revelation that growing up causes whatever powers their Digivices to eventually lose their power and in turn ends the partnership with their Digimon ends up hitting the group hard.

-- Kid Hero All Grown-Up: The entire original Adventure cast, are shown to be college-age, with Tai explicitly in university.
+- Kid Hero All Grown-Up: The entire Adventure cast, including the 02 kids, are now young adults, with Tai, Matt, and Yolei explicitly enrolled in university and Joe already in medical school.
 There's a Race Against the Clock element, as it's revealed only kids are capable of powering a Digivice and thus soon they'll be forced to part ways with their partners.

 - Race Against the Clock: With them only having a short time left with their Digimon and every Digivolution shortening that timer, the group has a very limited time to do anything about the current threat.